2987 Kalakaua

 No analysis available

-I looked for explicit card/fob/electronic access language and found none.
-The remarks mention a security gate, but that is not the same as a card-access security system.
+I looked for explicit card/fob access wording and found none.
+The remarks mention a security gate, but that is not the same as a card-access system.

 No analysis available

-I searched for any references to patrol service or roving security and found nothing.
-The presence of a security gate does not indicate a patrol service, so this feature is unsupported.
+I searched for any indication of patrol service or roving security and found nothing.
+A security gate is mentioned, but there is no evidence of an actual security patrol.

 No analysis available